No More Rewards

 Examples of rewards include:

-Some of these warrant a deeper dive, so we’ll get back to them in later chapters.
+Some of these warrant a deeper dive, some other time.

 Here are Kohn’s findings summarized briefly.
 In the book these are backed up with a lot of research and nuance.
 I recommend you go read the book — I’ll give you a cookie if you do.